 Great Canadian Shoreline Clean-up: This year we partnered with the Great Canadian Shoreline Cleanup to organize two stream cleanups within our watershed: on Rabbit Brook and along the Petitcodiac River near Riverfront Park in Moncton.
 Be sure to join us next year!

-Wood Turtle Monitoring and Stewardship Project: During the last three summers, the PWA has conducted the first ever population assessment for the Wood Turtle (Glyptemis insculpta) within our watershed!
+Wood Turtle Monitoring and Stewardship Project (2014-2016): Over three summers, the PWA conducted the first ever population assessment for the Wood Turtle (Glyptemis insculpta) within our watershed!
 This information will be used in creating management plans in the future.
 We had been conducting awareness campaigns as well as working with stakeholders to reduce threats to this species and insure its viability in our area.
+We are still offering wood turtle expertise and education.
+If you find a wood turtle outside its habitat, give our office a call!

 The Water Guardian Project (2014-2016): A two-year campaign within the Tri-Community area (Moncton, Riverview, Dieppe) to raise awareness related to stormwater runoff, and its impacts on water quality.
 We also provided tools to residents helpful in reducing their residential water use, as well as stormwater runoff from their property.
 Last year, we worked with RBC & The City of Moncton to install two rain gardens at the Mapleton lodge with the help of RBC employees during the City of Moncton’s Environment Week. in 2016, we were able to give the community 250 rain barrels for free!
 Each of these rain barrels holds 200L of rainwater, effectively reducing the equivalent of 625 average-sized bathtubs of stormwater runoff from entering our precious river system during each storm.
 We also married science with art by working with the Festival Inspire to create 3 murals on storm drains within the three communities of interest, and spray-painted fish stencils onto several storm drains within the City of Moncton’s downtown core